bizbink/blog-bundle/Resources/doc/quick_start.md

 [Composer Documentation](https://getcomposer.org/doc/05-repositories.md#vcs)

-### Step 2: Implement the interface
+### Step 3: Implement author interface with current design

 There are advantages of interfacing rather than including a `User` object within BlogBundle.
+The most obvious advantage is ability to use an existing object for authentication.

 ```php
 // Model/AuthorInterface.php